NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 ### Code generation and optimization

-AI coding assistants are a game-changer for front-end development – and software development in general.
-They’re already widely adopted, too – according to a GitHub survey, 92% of software engineers are already using them.
-And there’s a good reason why they use it – AI coding assistants can significantly speed up tasks like: Code refactoring, Code generation and Writing code documentation.
+AI coding assistants are game changers for front-end development and software development in general.
+They are already widely adopted, too.
+According to a GitHub survey, 92% of software engineers are already using them.
+And there’s a good reason why they use it, AI coding assistants can significantly speed up tasks like Code refactoring, Code generation and Writing code documentation.

 AI tools work by turning natural language prompts into coding suggestions and offering intelligent code completion.
 They will help automate repetitive tasks and work more efficiently.
-And they can be easily integrated into integrated development environment (IDE).
+And they can be easily integrated into integrated development environments (IDE).
 The AI suggestions are based on context and the style conventions of the code.

 AI tools to use are Amazon CodeWhisperer, CodiumAI, Github Copilot and Tabnine.